Precanonical quantization and the Schr\"odinger wave functional revisited: Introduction

-In our previous papers \cite{ikan-pla,ikan-ym} we tried to understand the connection of precanonical quantization and its description of quantum fields in terms of Clifford-valued wave {\em functions } $\Psi(y,x)$ with the standard canonical quantization in the functional Schr\"odinger representation \cite{hatfield,schweber,symanzik,jackiw,corichi} where the states of quantum fields are described by the wave {\em functional } $\BPsi([y(\bx)],t)$ on the infinite-dimensional configuration space of field configurations $y(\bx)$ at the instant of time $t$.
-However, the discussion in \cite{qs96,ikan-pla,ikan-ym} does not establish a convincing connection because of the following shortcomings of the argument:
+In our previous papers \cite{ikan-pla,ikan-ym} we tried to understand the connection of precanonical quantization and its description of quantum fields in terms of Clifford-valued wave {\em functions } $\Psi(y,x)$ with the standard canonical quantization in the functional Schr\"odinger representation \cite{hatfield,schweber,symanzik,jackiw,corichi}, where the states of quantum fields are described by the wave {\em functionals } $\BPsi([y(\bx)],t)$ on the infinite-dimensional configuration space of field configurations $y(\bx)$ at the instant of time $t$.
+However, the discussion in \cite{qs96,ikan-pla,ikan-ym} has not established a convincing connection because of the following shortcomings of the arguments:

-(i) the simplifying ultra-locality assumption that the Schr\"odinger functional $\BPsi([y(\bx)],t)$ can be represented in the form of the continuous product of precanonical wave functions $\Psi(y,\bx,t)$ over all points of the surface $y=y(\bx)$ (cf. eq. (\ref{ul}) below) neglects the correlations between the field values in the space-like separated points, thus contradicting both the known explicit form of the exact solutions of the functional Schr\"odinger equation for free field theories \cite{hatfield,schweber,jackiw} and the known behaviour of the Wightman functions of free fields;
+(i) the simplifying ultra-locality assumption that the Schr\"odinger functional $\BPsi([y(\bx)],t)$ can be represented in the form of the continuous product of precanonical wave functions $\Psi(y,\bx,t)$ over all points of the surface $y=y(\bx)$ (cf. Eq. (\ref{ul}) below) neglects the correlations between the field values at the space-like separated points, thus contradicting both the known explicit form of the exact solutions of the functional Schr\"odinger equation for free field theories \cite{hatfield,schweber,jackiw} and the known behaviour of the Wightman functions of free fields;

-(ii) an attempt to take those correlations into account by means of a functional ``unitary transformation'' which would transform the equation in functional derivatives satisfied by the ultralocal continuous product Ansatz of \cite{ikan-pla} into the equation for the wave functional in the Schr\"odinger picture leads to a non-integrable equation in functional derivatives $\delta \BN/\delta y(\bx) = \gamma^i\der_i y(\bx)$ for the functional operator $e^{i\BN}$ determining such a transformation;
+(ii) an attempt to take those correlations into account by means of a functional ``unitary transformation'', which would transform the equation in functional derivatives satisfied by the ultralocal continuous product Ansatz of~\cite{ikan-pla} into the equation for the wave functional in the Schr\"odinger picture, leads to a non-integrable equation in functional derivatives for the functional operator $e^{i\BN}$ determining such a transformation: $\delta \BN/\delta y(\bx) = \gamma^i\der_i y(\bx); $